-- 2 c. all purpose flour (For best results, sift or spoon the flour into the measuring cup.)
+- 2 cups all-purpose flour (for best results, sift or spoon the flour into the measuring cup)

-- In a large mixing bowl, mix the dry ingredients (flour, sugar, baking powder, cinnamon and salt).
+- In a large mixing bowl, whisk together flour, sugar, baking powder, cinnamon, and salt.

 - Use a pastry cutter to cut in the butter.
 The mixture is done when it resembles coarse cornmeal.

 - Add the whisked egg and vanilla extract.
 Do not stir yet.